2015 Challenge: Stay Tuned!

 Additional resources are available to help you on the road to meeting the 100 Mile Challenge, including the following:

 - TriMet's trip planning tool - Find routes and travel times using transit, bike, and walking.

 - Metro area travel options - Find information on biking, transit, telecommute, walking, carsharing, and carpool/vanpool.

 - Free bike clinics, such as Commuting 101, Fix a Flat, and Basic Bike Repair, plus community rides from the Bike Gallery.
 Learn more here.

 Encourage your friends, family, co-workers, and employees to join us in finding more enjoyable and healthy ways to get from here to there!
-Help us spread the word by sharing the 100 Mile Challenge flyer.
+Help us spread the word by sharing the 100 Mile Challenge linked below.

 The 100 Mile Challenge is an outreach program of the Lake Oswego Sustainability Advisory Board.

-The 2012 100 Mile Challenge was funded through the City's Energy Efficiency and Conservation Block Grant.
+The 100 Mile Challenge trip tracking website, active transportation resources, and 2013 incentives were funded through the City's Energy Efficiency and Conservation Block Grant.